oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/c-lab-two-opsi/opsi.md

 ## Task 5: SQL Insights

 1. On the **Ops Insights Overview** page, from the left pane click **SQL Insights**.
 On the **SQL Insights - Fleet analysis** page and filter by database type as **MySQL**.
-Now you can view insights and analysis for HeatWave MySQL databases enabled in the compartment.
+Now you can view insights and analysis for External MySQL databases enabled in the compartment.

       ![Left Pane](./images/sql-insights.png " ")